JhonatanDP/pwd-generator/README.md

 ### Acceptance Criteria

-- IVEN I need a new, secure password
+- GIVEN I need a new, secure password
 - WHEN I click the button to generate a password
 - THEN I am presented with a series of prompts for password criteria
 - WHEN prompted for password criteria